All major tax inventives and subsidies you need to be aware of when starting a business in France.

 How much can these subsidies in France finance innovation?

 They can fund up to 70% of research programs [internal or exterior] intangible expenses, with a ceiling from 25 to 80k€ when granted in the form of subsidies and sometimes more when granted in the form of reimbursable advances.
+The body that finances all these subsidies is BPI.

 As opposed to the subsidy [which is in principle definitively granted to the company] the financial support is reimbursable if the financed program is a commercial success.
-In such a case, the reimbursement is always interest free.
+In such a case, the reimbursement is always interest-free.

 It can be summarized as follows: